 Find Out if You Can Change Your Custody Agreement Without Going to Court

 If you need to make a change in a custody agreement, then hiring a child custody lawyer is an important decision.
 You will want an attorney who is experienced in family law and is a wise and collaborative counsellor.
-At MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC, our attorneys have decades of experience representing families in custody cases, and we are committed to finding solutions that take into account the concerns of everyone involved.
+At Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC, our attorneys have decades of experience representing families in custody cases, and we are committed to finding solutions that take into account the concerns of everyone involved.
 The best custody agreements are the ones that put the children’s needs and happiness at the center.
 We are skilled negotiators and look for win-win outcomes.
 We will always represent our clients with zealous advocacy.
 To find out more about how we can help, call us at 201-880-9770.